google/blockly-samples/codelabs/custom_generator/custom_generator.md

 The first step is to define and call your language generator.

 A custom language generator is simply an instance of `Blockly.Generator`.
-Call the constructor, passing in your generator's name, and store the result.
+In `custom_generator.js` call the constructor, passing in your generator's name, and store the result.

 ```js
 const codelabGenerator = new Blockly.Generator('JSON');